VR-Doh: Hands-on 3D Modeling in Virtual Reality: Design Rationale

-\item \textbf{Intuitive Spatial Interface Design:} A clear and easy-to-use user interface (UI) is essential for guiding users through the modeling process without overwhelming them with complexity.
-An intuitive UI helps users focus on creativity and interaction, rather than learning the tool itself. \end{enumerate} We believe that simultaneously achieving all these goals presents a significant challenge.
-The more accurate the simulation and the richer the input methods, the greater the demand on computational resources.
-In the following sections, we will explain how we built such a hands-on modeling tool in VR, including the overall system architecture, methodologies, and the technical trade-offs and innovations we employed.
+\item \textbf{Intuitive Spatial Interface.} A clear and user-friendly spatial interface is critical to guide users through the modeling process and improve the overall usability of the system. \end{enumerate} Simultaneously achieving all these goals presents a significant challenge.
+The more accurate the simulation and rendering, the greater the demand for computational resources.
+Appropriate input modalities are required to enable hands to deform virtual objects in mid-air as expected.
+In the following sections, we will explain how we built VR-Doh, including the overall system architecture, methodologies, and the technical trade-offs and innovations we employed.